-Fallen arches or Pes Planus is a postural deformity where the foot appears flatter due to collapse of the foot’s arch.
+Fallen arches, or Pes Planus, is a postural deformity, where the foot appears flatter due to the collapse of the foot’s arch.
 This condition can be present from birth or may develop over time.
 There are several factors that can contribute to the development of this condition such as genetics, fractures, obesity, arthritis and/ or damage to tendons.
 Commonly, fallen arches develop due to a weakened or injured Posterior Tibial Tendon.
 Several problems can develop due to this condition and it also puts you at greater risk of developing foot, knee and hip related problems.

 Structural problems in your feet like fallen arches can alter your walking and running pattern and as a result cause pain throughout your body.
 Clear and accurate assessment of the mechanics of your lower limbs is key to understanding the profound effect that subtle faults in your foot, ankle, knee and hip alignment can cause.